print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/05.digistore/default.en.md

 #  last_modified: true
 ---

-The Installation of MailBeez is successfully tested with * *DigiStore 4.0, running on PHP 5.2.11
+MailBeez works with *DigiStore 4.0*, running on PHP 5.2+

 The installation is straight forward and can be done in a couple of minutes by following these two steps: